vasanthgx/review1/README.md

 ## Oxford Cats and Dogs dataset

-Oxford Cats and Dogs [20] is a new dataset for fine-grained classification which contains 6033 images of 37 breeds of cats and dogs.
+Oxford Cats and Dogs  is a new dataset for fine-grained classification which contains 6033 images of 37 breeds of cats and dogs.
-Parkhi et al, who collected the dataset, showed impressive performance on this dataset [20] They apply segmentation at test time, as is done here, but their algorithm is based on Grabcut [21], The authors' baseline Chai, Bicos segmentation [3] Chai, BicosMT segmentation [3] Ours Ours, improvement over the baseline.
+Parkhi et al, who collected the dataset, showed impressive performance on this dataset.
+They apply segmentation at test time, as is done here, but their algorithm is based on Grabcut , The authors' baseline Chai, Bicos segmentation  Chai, BicosMT segmentation  Ours Ours, improvement over the baseline.
 The authors compared the performance on this dataset with the prespecified protocol proposed in the paper (Table 4) For this dataset too, the authors see that the general method outperforms the best category-specific one from [20] and is far better than their more general approach or a bag of words-based method.
-Note that [20] reported classification when using cat and dog head annotations or ground truth segmentation during testing, whereas here the experiments do not use such information
+Note that they reported classification when using cat and dog head annotations or ground truth segmentation during testing, whereas here the experiments do not use such information.

 ## Large-scale 578 flower species dataset